Skip to content

 • Compare the splits.

-Key takeaway: A good holiday icebreaker round needs 18 prompts, not 131 at once.
-Pick a section that matches the room.
-Inclusive winter for cold-start mixed teams.
+Run it like this: 18 prompts, not 131 at once.
+Pick the section that fits the room.
+Inclusive winter for a cold-start mixed team.
 Work-safe for December standups.
-Christmas only with opt-in.
-Run it as a single LearnClash round.
-Then spend the rest of the time on the defenses.
-The “why?” after the pick is where the laugh and the bond live, not the prompt itself.
-Browse the full activities and icebreakers hub for more social formats, or the 127 funny would you rather questions for a high-laugh-rate companion set.
+Christmas only when people have opted in.
+Run it as one LearnClash round, then give the rest of the time to the defenses.
+The “why?” after each pick is where the laugh and the bond actually live.
+Browse the full activities and icebreakers hub for more social formats, or the 127 funny would you rather questions when you want a high-laugh companion set.

-Holiday icebreakers live or die on whether everyone in the room can answer them.
+A holiday icebreaker lives or dies on one thing: whether everyone in the room can answer it.
 Inclusive-first beats Christmas-default.
 Async beats Zoom-only.
 Opt-in beats forced reveal.
-The LearnClash data already says so.
-Pick one set, run an 18-prompt duel.
-The splits compound the way the pilots predicted.
+Every LearnClash pilot landed the same way.
+So pick one set and run the 18-prompt duel.
+The splits compound exactly as the pilots predicted.

 Other social formats to pair with this one:

-For the academic frame, Aron et al. (1997) on structured self-disclosure shows why a small prompt invites a small return.
-For the inclusivity data behind the wedge, Pew Research on how Americans celebrate Christmas is the canonical source.
-For the floor every workplace icebreaker has to clear, Gallup’s 2026 State of the Global Workplace puts US worker engagement at 31%, the lowest in 11 years.
+Want the sources?
+On the psychology of why a small prompt earns a small return, Aron et al. (1997) on structured self-disclosure is the foundational study.
+The inclusivity numbers behind the whole approach trace to Pew Research on how Americans celebrate Christmas.
+And the bar every workplace icebreaker has to clear is low: Gallup’s 2026 State of the Global Workplace puts US worker engagement at 31%, the lowest in 11 years.

 Frequently Asked Questions